About the Christian Scholars’ Conference

 The advisory board meets once a year and takes an active role to: encourage and recruit generative peer-review leaders, invite a wide range of participants beginning with their respective universities, ensure financial support for their faculty's conference travel and fees, help raise scholarship monies to promote participation amongst graduate students and faculty of color, provide leadership and participation during the conference and to help create and enact wise and effective developmental strategies consistent with the CSC mission.

 About the Director

 One of David’s deep passions is racial healing.
-Since 2013 he has led eighteen different groups on a “Pilgrimage to Justice,” through key southern cities.
+Since 2013 he has led twenty different groups on a “Pilgrimage to Justice,” through key southern cities.
 These trips are designed to provide participants opportunities to experience the history of slavery, Jim Crow, and the Civil Rights movement, all of which speak clearly into our present national distress.

 David and Mae have been married for 45 years and have three beloved sons, Josh, Luke and Nate and six cherished grandchildren.